Quick context

 Why this belongs in the rebuilt library

-That is the real significance of the JFR.
+That is the central significance of the JFR.
 It demonstrates that Holocaust memory can become a budget, a mailing cycle, an education program, and a living relationship to the last surviving rescuers.
 It asks the Jewish world to prove that "never forget" can include keeping an elderly rescuer warm in winter.

 That is not symbolic repair.
 It is repair in one of the few forms the world reliably understands.